QuentinRa/blog.quentinra.dev/info/networking/index.md

 Each time a `data` go down to be sent, a header is added.
 This process is called **encapsulation**.

 When a message is received, each header will be removed when going up.
 This process is called **de-encapsulation**.

+The data being send is named differently according to the headers that were added

 * **Level 5 to 7**: data
 * **Level 4**: segments (TCP), or datagrams (UDP)